Community Access Media Alliance: Arrow FM Wairarapa

 Arrow FM broadcasts on 92.7 FM in the Wairarapa.
 Since being set up on 2 March 1986, Arrow FM has gone from three-hour weekly broadcast to a nonstop-operation.
 Over the years it has featured programmes from Rape Crisis, Trade Aid, the local library, film society, schools and minority groups.
 With a limited number of shows, New Zealand music takes up most of the station's airtime.
 Masterton District Council, Carterton District Council and various funding bodies support the station's operation.

 Coast Access Kapiti

-Coast Access broadcasts on 104.7 FM on the Kapiti Coast.
+Coast Access broadcasts on 104.7 FM on the Kāpiti Coast.
 A small group of volunteers formed Coast Access Radio in 1996, and began broadcasting during the Christmas of 1997 1512 kHz (AM) initially from a studio in Waikanae Museum.
 The station moved into a Community Centre in Aputa House and began leasing the 96.7 FM frequency from Rhema Media, before it was granted the Crown-reserved 104.9 FM frequency in 2004.
 Coast Access adjusted to 104.7 FM in 2012, and shifted into a new purpose-built studio in 2014.
 Coast Access broadcasts a live weekday breakfast show, Friday afternoon show and Friday drive show, and has received more than 20 finalist placings in the New Zealand Radio Awards for its minority programmes.